Frequently Asked Questions

 - How can I help?

-- Volunteer: After the first phase of construction is completed, Arboretum and Public Garden staff, student interns, and volunteers will plant and care for wetland plants along the edges of the waterway.
+- Volunteer: After construction is completed, Arboretum and Public Garden staff, student interns, and volunteers will plant and care for wetland plants along the edges of the Waterway.

 Stay in touch: Learn more about the Arboretum Waterway Maintenance and Enhancement Project, volunteer opportunities and more by signing up for our email newsletter here.